mihiarc/rpa-landuse-viewer/README.md

 - Future climate projections (MACA)
 - Future socioeconomic projections (SSPs)

-These inputs flow through Ricardian Climate Functions for different land types, producing climate-parameterized net returns that feed into the land-use change model.
+These inputs flow through Ricardian Climate Functions for different land use system types, producing climate-parameterized net returns that feed into the land-use change model.
 The model generates transition probabilities as functions of climate and socioeconomic factors, ultimately producing the simulated land area changes found in this dataset.

 ### Scenarios
-The dataset includes 20 unique scenarios that are combinations of climate models and socioeconomic pathways.
-These scenarios are based on four integrated RPA scenarios that combine climate projections (Representative Concentration Pathways or RCPs) with socioeconomic projections (Shared Socioeconomic Pathways or SSPs):
+The dataset includes 20 unique scenarios that are combinations of climate model projections and socioeconomic pathways.
+The RPA Integrated scenarios are based on four combinations of climate projections (Representative Concentration Pathways or RCPs) with socioeconomic projections (Shared Socioeconomic Pathways or SSPs):

 - **LM**: Lower warming-moderate U.S. growth (RCP4.5-SSP1)
 - **HL**: High warming-low U.S. growth (RCP8.5-SSP3)